 Dr. Sam Saberian — Lead Medical Researcher

 Dr. Sam Saberian leads medical research for US Telehealth Review.
 Areas of focus: GLP-1 receptor agonist therapeutics, peptide pharmacology, and telehealth pharmacy traceability standards.
-Lead author of the v3.0 six-pillar transparency rubric used across all provider reviews on this site.
+Lead author of the v3.0 six-pillar transparency rubric used across all provider reviews on US Telehealth Review.

 Alen A. Schwartz, MD — Medical Reviewer

 Alen A. Schwartz, MD is a board-certified physician and Medical Reviewer for US Telehealth Review.
-Dr. Schwartz performs medical accuracy review on every provider review, clinical guide, and trial summary published on this site.
+Dr. Schwartz performs medical accuracy review on every provider review, clinical guide, and trial summary published on US Telehealth Review.
 His clinical focus spans GLP-1 receptor agonist therapeutics (semaglutide and tirzepatide), obesity medicine, and compounded sterile pharmacy oversight (USP <797>, 503A and 503B pathway distinctions).
 All medication safety claims and clinical disclosures are reviewed by Dr. Schwartz prior to publication.

 Julliana Edwards — Editor